 - related to defecation e.g. pain eases post-defecation

 - associated with a change in frequency of stool

 - associated with a change in form (appearance) of stool

 If you think you may be suffering from IBS, have a chat with your GP who can assess your symptoms and refer you on for any relevant tests in order to make a diagnosis.
-An Accredited Practising Dietitian can then help you identify the role of nutrition in your symptom management.
+An Accredited Practising Dietitian at Fuel Your Life can then help you identify the role of nutrition in your symptom management.